Sea level rise: Central and South America

 By 2100, coastal flooding and erosion will affect at least 3–4 million people in South America.
 Many people live in low-lying areas exposed to sea level rise.
 This includes 6% of the population of Venezuela, 56% of the population of Guyana and 68% of the population of Suriname.
 In Guyana much of the capital Georgetown is already below sea level.
-In Brazil, the coastal ecoregion of Caatinga is responsible for 99% of its shrimp production.
+In Brazil, the coastal ecoregion of Caatinga is responsible for 99% of the nation's shrimp production.
 A combination of sea level rise, ocean warming and ocean acidification threaten its unique ecosystem.
-Extreme wave or wind behavior disrupted the port complex of Santa Catarina 76 times in one 6-year period in the 2010s.
+Extreme wave or wind behavior disrupted the port complex of Santa Catarina 76 times in one six-year period in the 2010s.
 There was a US$25,000–50,000 loss for each idle day.
-In Port of Santos, storm surges were three times more frequent between 2000 and 2016 than between 1928 and 1999.
+In Port of Santos in São Paulo, storm surges were three times more frequent between 2000 and 2016 than between 1928 and 1999.